Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 On a quick stopover or prefer to be super close to the airport before your early flight the next day?

 IzZzleep is your answer to both of those things!
-It just so happens to be located inside Terminal 1 of Benito Juarez International Airport – how handy is that?!
+It just happens to be located inside Terminal 1 of Benito Juarez International Airport – how handy is that?!

-As you can see, you’ll get a good nights sleep thanks to the epic out-of-this-world capsule beds.
+As you can see, you’ll get a good night’s sleep thanks to the epic out-of-this-world capsule beds.

 Compare prices and read reviews at: Booking.com